 - Add a custom domain (if you want one)

 3. Customize your store

 Once you have the foundation of your store built, it’s time to make it your own.

-While most e-commerce platforms will create a basic store that will function properly, they usually have placeholder images and copy.
-Be sure to replace any stock images that don’t align with your brand.
-And remove any place-holder copy to avoid having a site that looks unfinished and unprofessional.
+While most ecommerce platforms will create a basic store that will function properly, they usually have placeholder images and copy.
+Be sure to replace all the placeholder images with images that represent your products and align with your brand.
+Also, remove all of the placeholder copy — to avoid having a site that looks unfinished and unprofessional.

 Set up your main pages